 But Boy#2 was at the breast, and because I’d trusted myself the first time around it was easier to trust myself again.
 We would figure out when the time was right together.

 Boy#2 was much busier.
 A happy-go-lucky toddler, he’d use me as his touchstone in his day of running around.
-He nursed less frequently, but would nurse when he needed a moment of quiet in his constant business.
+He nursed less frequently, but would nurse when he needed a moment of quiet in his constant busyness.
 One year turned into two, two bled into three, and around age four he stopped.

 I can’t tell you when he stopped.
 It was so gradual.
 This is what people who criticize extended breastfeeding don’t realize: toddlers and preschoolers don’t nurse with the frequency of a small baby, nor should they.
 They’re eating food, they’re drinking from cups, they’re busybusybusy and easily distracted.
 Nursing, in our house, became a “don’t offer, don’t refuse” arrangement by age 2.
 It would probably surprise critics, but sometimes a toddler really does just prefer a glass of water or a piece of cheese.
 Nursing is less about nutrition at these ages — it’s about connection and security.